Table of contents

 Do not trust exposure compensation alone.

 If someone tells you that for ETTR he uses exposure compensation of not more than +1 EV, you should not blindly follow him.
-His reading may stem from matrix metering or spot metering; also he could have metered a blank frame or one with actual photograph on it, either on a BW or color negative film.
-While “matrix metering +1 EV” may just work for ETTR, the same +1 EV for “spot metering” will most likely fall short of the optimum.
+His reading may stem from matrix metering or spot metering; also he could have metered a blank frame or one with an actual photograph on it, either on a BW or color negative film.
+While “matrix metering +1 EV” may somehow work for ETTR, the same +1 EV for “spot metering” will most likely fall short.
 If you tell him to better use +3 EV, it is most likely too much for his matrix metering.
 When it comes to ETTR, “exposure compensation” and “meter method” belong together.

 Do not trust exposure compensation + meter method, either.

-Three out of four color negative films I examined can tolerate +3 EV (which includes some headroom), the fourth even +3.33.
-Bad if you have tested only that one thoroughfully and have become accustomed to +3.33.
+Three out of four color negative films I examined can tolerate +3 EV (which includes some headroom); the fourth even +3.33.
+Bad if you have tested only that one thoroughfully and have become accustomed to +3.33 EV.
 So, what to do instead?
 In any case …

 Do not consider exposure time alone.